curtischong/e3j_v2/README.md

 THESE ARE the parity of the inputs for spherical harmonics that you specify
     Irreps* irreps_sh = irreps_create("1x1o + 1x2e + 1x3o");

+### Gotchas I had when implementing
+- make sure you're using cartesian or NOT cartesian order for the spherical harmonics coefficients
+- When getting the clebsch gordan coefficients, check the shape of the matrix you're reading it from.
+Make sure you're only reading the coefficients for degrees l1,l2,l3 NOT all the degrees up to l1+l2+l3 (which is a larger matrix).
+- make sure you normalize the vectors before you calculate the spherical harmonics coefficients to get the irreps